wso2/ETAC/outlooks/blockchain_outlook.md

 |Digital currency & lightweight financial systems|Irrevocability, Unpredictability, Economical, social, and political side effects, Regulatory response| N/A|
 |Smart contracts without a central authority| N/A |Irrevocability, Unpredictability|
 |New internet|Irrevocability, Unpredictability, Lack of a regulator Economical, social, and political side effects|N/A|
-|Autonomous ecosystems/ marketplace|Irrevocability, Unpredictability
+|Autonomous ecosystems or marketplace|Irrevocability, Unpredictability
-Lack of a regulator, Economical, social, and political side effects|N/A|
+Lack of a regulator, Economical social, and political side effects|N/A|
 |Disintermediation| N/A ||
 |Provenance|||
 |Initial Coin Offerings (ICO)||N/A|